Procedural Knowledge Learning¶

 As a result, Soar uses a limited version of the chunking algorithm to do that.
 It analyzes the substate problem-solving and learns a new, temporary rule, a "justification", which is added to production memory.
 If this temporary rule tests an operator in the superstate, it gives the result o-support.
 (Note that when learning is on, a justification is not needed since the chunk will provide the correct support.)

-Justifications use all the components described in the following sections and are even affected by the current chunk settings.
+Justifications use all the components described in the previous sections and are even affected by the current chunk settings.
 You can even print justifications out like other rules.
 The only differences between chunks and justifications are:

 Info